cnvrg/ncf-recommender/train_blueprint_README.md

 ## What to expect when using this blueprint
 You can use this blueprint to train a custom neural network recommender system.
+Please note that this blueprint requires 1 GPU, 4 CPU and 32 GB memory to run.
 In order to train this model with your data, you would need to provide one folder located in s3:
 * The folder needs to contain a file csv that includes 2 columns: user_id and item_id.